Do we need traditional office spaces anymore? Because remote work statistics and research prove we don’t.

 No matter who pays for training, it seems like remote workers want more of it.

-Sixty-seven percent of remote workers say they need more work-related training, and it comes as no surprise that 85% receive it online.
+Sixty-seven percent of remote workers say they need more work-related training, and 85% receive it online.

 More specifically, 50% take online courses, 22% use their mobile phones to learn, and 13% attend webinars.